SharePoint/sp-dev-docs/docs/sp-add-ins/handle-events-in-sharepoint-add-ins.md

 To change the events that the remote event receiver handles, open  **Solution Explorer**, open the  **Properties** window for the remote event receiver, expand the **SharePoint Events** node, and then set only the events that you want to handle to **True**.

+> [!NOTE]
- **Note**  For additional information about RERs, including some troubleshooting information, see  [Remote Event Receivers FAQ](handle-events-in-sharepoint-add-ins.md#RERFAQ).
+> For additional information about RERs, including some troubleshooting information, see  [Remote Event Receivers FAQ](handle-events-in-sharepoint-add-ins.md#RERFAQ).